HTTPArchive/almanac.httparchive.org/src/content/en/2024/cms.md

 In this section, we are interested in looking at the Core Web Vitals specifically in the context of CMS platforms.

 There are 200+ known CMS platforms, but we narrowed our list to the top 10 most used CMSs, considering they have more than 85% market share.
-We used the <a hrefland="en" href="https://lookerstudio.google.com/reporting/55bc8fad-44c2-4280-aa0b-5f3f0cd3d2be/page/M6ZPC">Core Web Vitals Technology Report</a>, which provides a global overview of how different technologies perform in relation to Google's Core Web Vitals.
+We used the <a hreflang="en" href="https://lookerstudio.google.com/reporting/55bc8fad-44c2-4280-aa0b-5f3f0cd3d2be/page/M6ZPC">Core Web Vitals Technology Report</a>, which provides a global overview of how different technologies perform in relation to Google's Core Web Vitals.

 Below is the percentage of sites on each platform that score "good" (LCP under 2.5s; INP under 200ms; CLS below 0.1) for all three Core Web Vitals: